 We work to the highest ethical and professional standards and value transparency and accountability in all our dealings.
 We have a zero tolerance approach to slavery and human trafficking and expect the same high standards from those we work with.

-We have put in place a Modern Slavery Policy which is supported by other internal policies and HR processes such as our whistleblowing policy and disciplinary policy.
+We have in place a Modern Slavery Risk Assessment and Modern Slavery Policy which are reviewed annually and they are supported by other internal policies and HR processes such as our Whistleblowing Policy and Disciplinary Policy.

 Supplier due diligence

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-We carry out checks on existing suppliers on a risk-assessed basis and include checks on any new suppliers as part of our procurement processes.
+We have a procurement process which clearly sets out the minimum standards we expect from our suppliers and we carry out checks on existing suppliers on a risk-assessed basis.

-During the financial year 2022/23, all staff that deal with supplier onboarding/procurement are to receive training to enhance their knowledge about modern slavery, human trafficking and supply chain risk.
+During the financial year 2022/23, all staff that deal with supplier onboarding/procurement received training to enhance their knowledge about modern slavery, human trafficking and supply chain risk.